 China: China does not recognize dual citizenship.
 Chinese nationals who acquire foreign citizenship are considered to have automatically lost their Chinese citizenship.

-Germany and Austria: Both countries have restrictions on becoming dual citizens.
-However, exceptions exist, such as if a person cannot renounce their original nationality or is from an EU or Swiss background.
-Naturalized Canadians of German or Austrian origin should check the current laws, as they may be allowed to retain their original citizenship under certain conditions, effectively making them dual citizens.
+Germany and Austria: These countries have restrictions on dual citizenship, but exceptions exist for individuals who can’t renounce their original nationality or are from the EU or Switzerland.
+Naturalized Canadians from these countries should check current laws, as they may be allowed to retain their original citizenship.

 Singapore: Singapore does not permit dual citizenship, and citizens must renounce any foreign citizenship acquired.